nygrenh/course-search/docs/Report.md

 * No tests in our project to ensure functionality.
 * We don't know when our data is invalid, i.e. if some description for a course has changed.

+### Alternative open source components

+Alternatives for search library:

+- Postgres full text search
+    * Pro: also gives a relational database so that we could store also other data that we don't need to search for.
+    * Con: setting up search to work correctly seems like a lot of work
+- Elasticsearch
+    * Pro: Good library, widely used
+    * Con: Resource heavy
+    * Con not as easy to setup as typesense
+- Typesense:
+    * Pro: easy to setup
+    * Pro: Does exactly what we need
+    * Pro: No need to build extra backend in front of it

+Alternatives to js backend framework:

+* Create react-app

+   * Pro: Widely used and easy to use
+   * Con: authors are not as familiar with it as next.js
+* Next.js
+  - Pro: Easy to use
+  - Pro: Authors familiar with it
+  - Pro lot of avenues for performance optimization like server side rendering

+Alternatives to js ui framework:

+- React
+    * Pro: declarative ui framework -- makes frontend development easy
+    * Con: different approach to web ui development than traditional approaches
+    * Pro: authors were familiar with it
+    * Pro: really popular
+- Vanilla js:
+    * Pro lightweight
+    * Con: leads easily to big ball of mud
+- Vue.js:
+    * Pro declarative ui framework
+    * Con: authors not familiar with it

 ## Fallacies

 Which of the fallacies of the distributed system does your system violate, and how?